SaleFlex/SaleFlex.PyPOS/README.md

 ![Python 3.11](https://img.shields.io/badge/python-%3E=_3.13-success.svg)

-# saleflex.app
+# SaleFlex.PyPOS

 ### SaleFlexTouch Screen Point-of-Sale Application

-SaleFlex.APP (point of sale app) system is a computerized system used to process sales transactions in a retail or other business setting.
+SaleFlex.PyPOS (point of sale app) system is a computerized system used to process sales transactions in a retail or other business setting.
 The regular POS system typically includes a computer or other device, a display screen, a keyboard or touch screen, a printer for receipts, and a scanner for reading barcodes.
 SaleFlex.APP could be run on any device that have proper components.

 SaleFlex.APP POS system is designed to streamline the sales process and improve efficiency.
 They can handle tasks such as: